 Indiana Striper Fishing

 In Indiana you have several good choices for striper fishing.
-The Ohio river yielded the Indiana state record striper, Lake Michigan is always a great bet, plus you can try your luck at major lakes including Cagles Mill Lake, Cecil M Harden Lake, Geist Lake, Lake Freeman, Lake Monroe, Lake Papakeechie, Patoka Lake and Tippecanoe Lake.
+The Ohio River is home to big stripers, Lake Michigan is always a great bet, plus you can try your luck at major lakes including Cagles Mill Lake, Cecil M Harden Lake, Geist Lake, Lake Freeman, Lake Monroe, Lake Papakeechie, Patoka Lake and Tippecanoe Lake.

 Fishing for Stripers in Indiana